Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for continuous-time

 Note that for fixed $t$, $f^{*t-\tau}\om^s_t$ is a homogeneous adjoint solution, so

-We may also use Lie derivative to write this proof, but the notations with $\nabla$ is more consistent with the backpropagation, or variational equations, in $\R^M$.
+We may also use Lie derivative to write this proof, but the notations with $\nabla$ is more consistent with the backpropagation, or the pathwise perturbation equation, in $\R^M$.
 Further note that the lower bound of the integration interval is $\tau$, so

 Similarly,

 For the center direction, $\eps^c$ is also homogeneous,